pehladik/geicar/README.md

 make -j 8
 ```

-You can specify what you want to build with the option `--target [target_name]` of the last command.
+You can specify what you want to build by appending the name of a target to the last command.

+For ROS nodes, the targets names are the name of their subdirectory + `_node`.
+For example, the `ros_visualizer` directory contains a node named `ros_visualizer_node`.
+You can build it using `make -j 8 ros_visualizer_node`

+For other executables, the names are not really unified (TODO 😅).
+Check in the corresponding `CMakeLists.txt` file, or just build everything.

 ### Running

+#### ROS nodes

 The first thing to do is to source the setup file: